rzn-git/Python_Projects_1/README.md

-# Python & Panda Data Analytics Portfolio
+# Python & Pandas Data Analytics Portfolio

 ## Scraping Data from a Real Website and Exporting as CSV to Desktop